nexusvc/ccg-sales-api/README.md

 ```

 ### Schema Validation & Formatting
 Built into the library is a schema validator and schema formatter.
-This is usually handled behind the schenes but can be access if necessary.
+This is usually handled behind the scenes but can be access if necessary.
 You would use these to validate required structure(s) and/or output the `order` in a `current` or `deprecated` format for CCG endpoints.
 Currently a real life example would be choosing `version1` schema when `POST` to the esign invite.
 It will recreate the `order` object.

 ```php
 // Pass the $ccg->order